Books and Resources for Teaching Genre Identification

 This anthology includes stories, poems, speeches, magazine articles, memoirs, and more!
 What a great resource for guiding students through the process of applying what they've learned about fiction and nonfiction as you read the passage and have the students identify the genre.
 Such an anthology would be a useful tool in ANY content area.

-Classroom Tip: Pick 2 or 3 read alouds for your students.
+Classroom Tip: Pick two or three read-alouds for your students.
 After completing your reading, ask students to classify the text as fiction or nonfiction.
 Require students to support their opinions with the elements of fiction or nonfiction text structures used in the passage.